multiplexcuriosus/monkey_robot_codebase/README.md

 Now you should see a window popping up containing the simulation environment Rviz.
 It should look like this:
 ![Screenshot from 2023-06-08 13-59-16](https://github.com/multiplexcuriosus/monkey_robot_codebase/assets/50492539/fbc231dd-3a55-407f-bff5-a6328b919ae9)

 Note that when Rviz starts up, it will display a lot of logs, among other things potentially the warning, that the link "base_link" has an inertia specified in the URDF and that this is a problem.
 Do not try to change the inertia of this link in the URDF, that wont work.
+This warning means that your URDF is missing the snippet mentioned under 2. or that the snippet contains a mistake.

 ## Additional things to do